Feb 24, 2020

 What Is The Penalty For Texting And Driving Ticket?

 Drivers in Ontario are subject to additional penalties in addition to fines if caught texting while driving.
-For the first conviction the minimum penalty is 3 demerit points and a 3 day drivers license suspension.
+For the first conviction the minimum penalty is 3 demerit points and a 3 day license suspension.

 What Are The Dangers Of Texting And Driving?